 "It's not a secret, you had an intruder, Helen.
 It's fine to tell them you took out an intruder with a ham and the community rallied, but the part about him recruiting you, or thinking he was recruiting Trixie.
 Please keep that part between us."

-The sweet elderly lady Helen had thought she knew so well reached across the table and grabbed her hand.
-“It’s important.
-More important than you think.”
+Mrs. Vanderpoel reached across the table and grabbed Helen's hand.
+"It's important.
+More important than you think."

 They held each other's gaze for some time, communicating like only two women can do for several seconds before Helen nodded.